 A continuation of Life Drawing III, this course emphasizes sustained drawings using mixed media and the development of a more complex relationship between the figure and space.
-Prerequisite(s): FA 231.

 FA 255 - Intermediate Methods and Approaches - Painting III

 A continuation of FA 151 and FA 152, this course further explores compositional strategies, color dimensionality, and process.